videor/AutoPilotConditionalAccess/conditional-access-api-samples/05-manage/02-emergency-access/readme.md

 ## Step 2: Authenticate your logic app to Azure AD with the right permissions

-This logic app uses managed identity for getting secrets from key vault in order to call conditional access APIs.
-Please look at [Authenticate your logic app to Azure AD with the right permissions](https://github.com/videor/AutoPilotConditionalAccess/tree/master/AutoPilotConditionalAccess/azure-quickstart-templates/docs) on how to create key vault and connect to managed identity.
-To learn more on how to use managed identities within Logic App please look at [**Logic Apps and Managed Identities**](https://docs.microsoft.com/azure/logic-apps/create-managed-service-identity).
+This logic app uses managed identity for getting secrets from key vault in order to call Conditional Access APIs.
+For more information, see the article [Authenticate your logic app to Azure AD with the right permissions](https://github.com/videor/AutoPilotConditionalAccess/tree/master/AutoPilotConditionalAccess/azure-quickstart-templates/docs) for how to create key vault and connect to managed identity.
+To learn more about how to use managed identities within Logic Apps, see the article [**Logic Apps and Managed Identities**](https://docs.microsoft.com/azure/logic-apps/create-managed-service-identity).

 1. In the left-hand navigation pane, select Identity > User Assigned > Select Add.